walthampeppinosdosa/Peppinos/peppinos/GOOGLE_BUTTON_FIX.md

-# 🔧 Google Reviews Button Text Wrapping - FIXED
+# 🔧 Google Business Button Text Wrapping - FIXED

 ## Problem
-The Google Reviews button text was wrapping to two lines instead of staying on one line across all header HTML pages.
+The Google Business button text was wrapping to two lines instead of staying on one line across all header HTML pages.

 ## Root Cause
-The button styling didn't include `white-space: nowrap` property, causing the text "Google Reviews" to wrap when the button width was constrained.
+The button styling didn't include `white-space: nowrap` property, causing the text "Google Business" to wrap when the button width was constrained.

 ## Solution Applied